Rudxain/Rudxain/README.md

 ## Browsers

 Anything, I don't care.
-I use Firefox on Linux, Chrome on Android, Edge on Windows.
+I use Firefox on Linux, Chrome on Android, Edge on Windows